A Reference Model and Patterns for Production Event Data Enrichment: Methodology

 \section{Methodology}

 We identified the patterns based on observations about existing data sets and subsequently formalised them using a reference model that was constructed based on existing standards.
-This section first describes the way in which the reference model was constructed from existing standards and then the way in which the patterns are derived from the data sets.
+This section first explains how the reference model was developed based on existing standards, and then how patterns were extracted from the data sets.